 The first was a wooden structure that was destroyed in the Great New Orleans Fire in 1788 (856 out of 1,100 structures were destroyed in the event).
 The second church was going to be enlarged to accommodate a growing congregation.
 During the expansion, it was determined that rather than leaving the lateral walls and a lower portion, everything would have to be demolished.
-The third is what we see today.
+The third version of St. Louis Cathedral is what we see today.

 Not only has Roman Catholicism been a part of New Orleans since the 1700s, but so has voodoo.
 According to early census reports, there were nearly 2 enslaved Africans to each European settler.
 Many of the slaves preserved their West African culture, including their religious beliefs rooted in spirit and ancestor worship.

-There are several voodoo shops in the city.
-I went into Marie Laveau's House of Voodoo on Bourbon Street.
+There are several voodoo shops in the city, among them Marie Laveau’s House of Voodoo on Bourbon Street.
 The shop contains religious artifacts and souvenirs from around the world.
-I would have loved to have taken some photos and shared them with you, but out of respect, I put my camera down while in the store.
+(I would have loved to have taken some photos and shared them with you, but out of respect, I put my camera down while in the store.)

 Speaking of cameras – did you know that over 200 films have been shot in New Orleans?
 In 2013, more films were produced in Louisiana than in California.
 The street scene below reminds me of old New York.

 Louisiana native George Rodrigue (1944 – 2013) is notable for his Blue Dog paintings.
 The now-famous pooch represents New Orleans and is part of its culture.
 When you are in New Orleans, look around and see how many you can spot.